Last Updated on February 18, 2022 by Mark Ferguson

 - Exterior and interior painting

 - Repairs called out by an FHA appraisal

-The 203k regular loan can be used for almost any repair as long as the foundation is used from a previous building.
-The regular 203k loan can be used to add a second story, an addition or any other repairs a buyer wants to make.
-However, with the regular 203k loan you have to use a mortgage consultant with the following fees based on the repair amount:
+The regular 203k loan can be used for almost any repair as long as the foundation is used from a previous building.
+The regular 203k loan can be used to add a second story, an addition, or to any other repairs a buyer wants to make.
+However, with the regular 203k loan, you have to use a mortgage consultant with the following fees based on the repair amount:

 - $5,000 to $7,500 the fee is $400